 14-year-old Santa Rosa student accused of manufacturing firearms with 3D printer

-SANTA ROSA – A 14-year-old student at a high school in Santa Rosa was arrested Wednesday on multiple gun charges for allegedly manufacturing firearms using a 3D printer, police said.
+SANTA ROSA, Calif. – A 14-year-old student at a high school in Santa Rosa was arrested Wednesday on multiple gun charges for allegedly manufacturing firearms using a 3D printer, police said.

-According to Santa Rosa Police, Gang Crimes Team detectives served a search warrant at a home on the 2300 block of Summer Creek Drive around 11 a.m., as part of an investigation.
+According to Santa Rosa police, Gang Crimes Team detectives served a search warrant at a home on Summer Creek Drive around 11 a.m., as part of an investigation.
 Detectives said they found the 3D printer, along with a lower receiver for a firearm and a partially completed firearm handle.

 The search also yielded ammunition and gang paraphernalia, which largely consisted of drawings and handwritten items, according to police.